Channel Modeling for Multi-Receiver Molecular Communication Systems: Performance Evaluation

 \subsubsection{Scenario 2 -- Larger Rx to be closer to Tx}

-This configuration offers a topology where the Rx closer to Tx is larger, and can completely shadow the further Rx when the separation angle $\phi$ is close or equal to $0$.
-This prevents the further Rx to receive molecules significantly in case it is eclipsed by the closer Rx.
+This configuration offers a topology where the Rx closer to Tx is larger, and can completely shadow the farther Rx when the separation angle $\phi$ is close or equal to $0$.
+This prevents the farther Rx to receive molecules significantly in case it is eclipsed by the closer Rx.
 The closest distance between receivers is set $\SI{3}{\micro\meter}$, in case they are perfectly aligned, namely $\phi = 0$.
-This again allows the release point from the further Rx to be sufficiently distant to the center of the closer Rx.
+This again allows the release point from the farther Rx to be {relatively distant} to the center of the closer Rx.

-Similar to the previous scenario, as the separation angle increases, the shadowing on Rx$_2$, which is the further Rx, decreases.
-The general trend shows RMS error decrease when separation angle increases, as shown in Figure~\ref{rms_scenario2}.
-After separation angle exceeds the no-eclipse angle, separation between receivers becomes sufficiently distant, therefore co-dependent impact between receivers drops significantly, hence the steady-trending RMS error.
-The closer Rx is influenced significantly by the release point assumption, therefore the RMS error on Rx$_1$ shows no significant decrease, as shown in Figure~\ref{rms_scenario2}.
+Similar to the previous scenario, as the separation angle increases, the shadowing on Rx$_2$, which is the farther Rx, decreases.
+The general trend shows RMS error decrease when separation angle increases, as shown in Fig.~\ref{fig:rms_scenario2}.
+After separation angle exceeds the no-eclipse angle, separation between receivers becomes relatively distant, therefore co-dependent impact between receivers drops significantly, hence the steady-trending RMS error.
+The closer Rx is influenced significantly by the release point assumption, therefore the RMS error on Rx$_1$ shows no significant decrease, as shown in Fig.~\ref{fig:rms_scenario2}.